Yu-rongrong/fecom-berlin-sales-analysis/README.md

 - **Shipped orders revenue:** €177,129.34 (awaiting delivery)

 ## Code
 The full analysis code is available in this repository as `analysis.py`.
+**Run the analysis directly in Google Colab – no setup required.**

 ## Author
 Yu Rongrong – [GitHub](https://github.com/Yu-rongrong)